How does work Tilt sensor – Tilt sensor with Arduino nano [Code and circuit diagram]

 • To warn when carrying material that is not suitable for tilt.

 Let’s test how a tilt switch works using this.
 For this, we need the following accessories.
-These can be easily purchased from the link above.
+These can be easily purchased from the links below.

 Step 1